Setup Amazon Cognito Identity for GitHub Actions - Enhanced AuthFlow

 Note

-to limit which entities in GitHub Actions are allowed to assume roles in your AWS Account(s).
+It’s very important to limit which entities in GitHub Actions are allowed to assume roles in your AWS Account(s).
 Misconfiguration in either AWS IAM Role trust policies or a Cognito Identity Pool could lead to every organization and user in GitHub being allowed access to your AWS resources from GitHub Actions.

 Try everything in a sandbox environment first.